 I am a modest daughter of a US Marine and Italian immigrant.

-My father, Deane Taylor, was an SSgt in the US Marine.
-He voluntarily enlisted at graduation in 1958 and served in the Vietnam war.
+My father, Deane Taylor, was an SSgt in the US Marines.
+He voluntarily enlisted at graduation in 1959 and served in the Vietnam war.
 He met my mother, Maria (Sardoni) in Genova, Italy.
 After a two-year courtship, they married in 1963 and she immigrated to the USA legally.
 In time she studied and became a naturalized citizen.
 I was born in Orange, CA in 1965.
 We moved around extensively every two years.
 At age 5 I moved permanently to Massachusetts where my parents purchased a home in Rockland, MA.
 I was a girl scout for 12 years and achieved the First Class Award which back in the time was the highest award for a girl scout.
 I was always active in town politics.
-My mother co-founded the Rockland League of Women Voters.
+My mother co-founded the Rockland Provisional League of Women Voters.
 From an early age, I attended Selectmen's meetings and the older politicians loved mentoring me.
 In high school, I was present at the meetings to broadcast them over the high school radio station, WRPS.
 These were the days before cable TV.
 When the Rockland Zoning Board of Appeals needed a secretary to record the minutes I was working in that capacity once per month for about two years.

 I attended schools in Massachusetts – I'm homegrown.